andela-technology/qualified-docs/content/for-candidates/index.md

 ![Time Limit](/images/assess/expiring-timer.png)

-<figcaption>Be mindful of the timer as your working through your assessment!</figcaption>
+<figcaption>Be mindful of the timer as you're working through your assessment!</figcaption>
 </figure>
 </div>

 The Time Limit is a specific amount of time designated by the team to take the assessment.

-The timer will begin after you have selected the language for the first challenge and click "start" and will not end until you have submitted your assessment or you have run out of time.
+The timer will begin after you have selected the language for the first challenge and clicked "start".
+The timer will not end until you have submitted your assessment or you have run out of time.

-Throughout the assessment the timer will continue to count down.
-You can choose to toggle it's display to see how much time you have left or not.

 If you run out of time, the assessment will be automatically submitted for you.